A'keria C. Davenport: 2019–present: RuPaul's Drag Race

 A'Keria was announced to be one of fifteen contestants competing on season eleven of RuPaul's Drag Race on January 24, 2019.
-In episode three, she was involved in the show's first ever six-way lip sync with Honey Davenport, Ra'Jah O'Hara, Plastique Tiara, Scarlet Envy, and Shuga Cain, which she survived.
+In episode three, she was involved in the show's first ever six-way lip sync with Honey Davenport, Ra'Jah O'Hara, Plastique Tiara, Scarlet Envy and Shuga Cain, which she survived.
 She later lip synced again with Ra'Jah to Sheena Easton's "Strut" in episode seven.
 She won two main challenges, in episodes six and nine.
 She placed 3rd/4th alongside Silky Nutmeg Ganache after losing a lip sync against Yvie Oddly, who would eventually win the season against Brooke Lynn Hytes.

 From March 26 to September 6, she was a part of the rotating cast for RuPaul's Drag Race: Season 11 Tour, presented by Voss Events and World of Wonder, and hosted by Asia O'Hara.
-The show kicked off in Los Angeles on May 26 during the RuPaul's DragCon LA wrap party (hosted by Drag Race judge Michelle Visage) and concluded with a final bow on September 6 in New York City (also hosted by Visage) at the top of RuPaul’s DragCon NYC.
+The show kicked off in Los Angeles on May 26 during the RuPaul's DragCon LA wrap party (hosted by Drag Race judge Michelle Visage) and concluded with a final bow on September 6 in New York City (also hosted by Visage) at the top of RuPaul's DragCon NYC.

-A'Keria was in a music video for Lizzo's "Juice" on April 17, 2019.
+A'Keria was in the music video for Lizzo's "Juice" on April 17, 2019.
 She portrayed Nicki Minaj in the music video for Taylor Swift's "You Need to Calm Down" on June 17, 2019.
-On August 26, 2019, Davenport performed alongside Taylor Swift during her 2019 MTV Video Music Awards performance.
+On August 26, 2019, Davenport performed alongside Swift during her 2019 MTV Video Music Awards performance.

-In April 2020, amid the coronavirus pandemic, Davenport was announced as a featured cast member for the very first Digital Drag Fest, an online drag festival for all ages, with attendees given opportunities to interact with the artists, tip them, and win prizes during the broadcast.
+In April 2020, amid the coronavirus pandemic, Davenport was announced as a featured cast member for the very first Digital Drag Fest, an online drag festival for all ages, with attendees given opportunities to interact with the artists, tip them and win prizes during the broadcast.

-On May 26, 2021, it was revealed that A'Keria would be competing in RuPaul's Drag Race All Stars Season 6 along with 12 other contestants, including fellow Season 11 contestants Ra'Jah O'Hara, Scarlet Envy, and Silky Nutmeg Ganache.
-After landing in the bottom on episodes 3 and 4, she was later sent home by Kylie Sonique Love on the 6th episode “Rumerican Horror Story: Coven Girls” (a parody of American Horror Story) after placing in the bottom with fellow season 11 contestant Ra’Jah O’Hara.
+On May 26, 2021, it was revealed that Davenport would be competing in the sixth season of RuPaul's Drag Race All Stars alongside 12 other contestants, including fellow season 11 contestants Ra'Jah O'Hara, Scarlet Envy and Silky Nutmeg Ganache.
+After landing in the bottom on episodes 3 and 4, she was later sent home by Kylie Sonique Love on the 6th episode "Rumerican Horror Story: Coven Girls" (a parody of American Horror Story) after placing in the bottom with Ra'Jah O'Hara.

 In August 2021, they were a featured performer and host in Klub Kids London Presents: NOIR: The Tour, where 25% of the proceeds from the production were donated to the Black Lives Matter movement.

+In April 2026, Davenport was confirmed to be competing on the eleventh season of RuPaul's Drag Race All Stars in the first bracket.
+Davenport's season 11 and All Stars season 6 castmate Silky Nutmeg Ganache and season 11 castmate Shuga Cain are also competing on the season.